ArsThaumaturgis/KeyMapper/README.md

 Includes:
  - The module itself.
- - A convenience script for using KeyMapper with my GameSaver file-saving module.
  - A test-program, demonstrating basic usage of the module and allowing one to see the output of controls mapped using KeyMapper.
  - An example game (a sort of Lander-gem-collecting-thing), which includes a demonstration of customising KeyMapper.
  - A simple documentation-file with basic information on the use of the module.